RuanCardoso/Omni-Networking-Doc/docs/index.md

 ## Overview

+!!! tip
+    If you plan to translate this documentation, it is recommended to use `Google Chrome` to avoid translation bugs and ensure accurate rendering of the content.

 **Omni Networking** is a comprehensive solution designed to support high-performance multiplayer game development in `Unity`.
 With a wide array of features, `Omni` provides robust tools to handle various networking needs essential for modern games.
 Below is an `overview` of Omni's core functionalities:

 ---